jshholland/inv.alid.pw/posts/links-apr-2019.md

 although this requires a custom HarfBuzz build to increase the recursion limit past 6.

+Also Turing complete is [the x86 instruction set, but using only `mov`](https://www.cl.cam.ac.uk/~sd601/papers/mov.pdf).
+I am once again reminded that Turing-completeness is not a high bar.

 [Long post on Status as a Service](https://www.eugenewei.com/blog/2019/2/19/status-as-a-service), and how social capital is the real motive behind people's behaviour on